shelmine/nantlab-workshop-cc-taxisalon/README.md

 * download this [repository](https://github.com/nantlab/nantlab-workshop-cc-taxisalon/archive/refs/heads/master.zip)
 * open it in visual studio code
 * right click on index.html and select open with live server
+* make the browser fullscreen and reload the page

 ## credits